 Ultraviolet light from a Steripen neutralizes all the same pathogens as filters and chemical treatments (by damaging their DNA so they can’t reproduce inside you).
 Steripens work best with clear water, but longer treatment times are required for turbid, murky, or cloudy water.
 I have never used one, however, because I don’t like the idea of relying on batteries for something as critical as water purification.
 Mechanical and/or chemical treatments give me more peace of mind in the desert.
 Note: Katadyn also sells a Steripen with a prefilter to help clarify murky water before treatment.

 The best way to assure water availability when backpacking in the desert is to know the environment well.
 Check and cross-check the planning resources referenced but don’t rely solely on any of them alone.
 Bring a settling bucket or container.
 Build some redundancy into your hydration water purification system.
 Carry Aquamira and a Gravity filter or a Pump purifier, for example.
-Try to plan trips according to reliable, clean water sources, while also being prepared to drink from suboptimal sources like big rivers and cow ponds.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Try to plan trips according to reliable, clean water sources, while also being prepared to drink from suboptimal sources like big rivers and cow ponds.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
+Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
+The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Thanks and we appreciate your support!